mahikamaini/single_image_ped_detect/README.md

 Out of all images processed, the model obtained a 94.5% detection accuracy - an increase from the 88% accuracy from the previous dataset.
 ### What I Accomplished
 Using Excel, I was able to complete the confusion matrix for this dataset.
 Later on, I integrated this confusion matrix along with the previous one into a .md file in the project called confusion-matrices.md.
 During our weekly meeting, Ben reiterated the next steps - to press a button on the ESP32 and take a picture, then save that image onto the SD card.
 I decided that the original pedestrian-detect code that utilized the camera would be a good starting point for this next part.
 I compiled this code to test its functionality; however, I ran into several errors regarding CMake and finding directories.
 I downloaded the esp-who folder into my project as this file required those components, and updated their relevant paths in the CMakeLists file.
 After this, though, the esp-who library depended on an older version of ESP-IDF, causing compilation errors as my environment version is 5.4.1.
 My next steps will be to continue to troubleshoot and hopefully get the sample program running.

+## Tuesday, July 15, 2025
+### Task
+Resolve version errors and run the sample program.
+### Notes
+N/A
+### What I Accomplished
+To resolve the version errors, I needed to redownload ESP-WHO with version 1.1.0.
+After this, I needed to change the paths listed in CMakeLists to reflect the new file structure.
+However, I continued to get compilation errors because the code in the original pedestrian-detect file depended on the older version of ESP-WHO, which was not compatible with my version of ESP-IDF.
+After looking through the examples in the esp-who folder, I found examples of human-face-detection and human-face-recognition, which I decided to go off of instead.
+I was able to compile and flash both files after some version control issues were resolved; however, there was a runtime error of the files trying to use two I2C drivers at the same time.
+I was able to modify the sdkconfig file to use the legacy I2C driver instead of the new I2C driver, which resolved the issue.
+My next steps now will be to modify this code to be able to press and button and take a picture to save to the SD card.